alexdevero/alex-devero-blog/__drafts__/draft--useeffect.md

 In the beginning, when we talked about side effects, I mentioned fetch requests.
 Fetching data is one thing that is done frequently.
 It is also one example where useEffect hook can be very handy.
 Let's create a simple component that will use the React useEffect hook to perform a simple fetching.

 We will use an [async function] to fetch Reddit posts from specific reddit.
 Then, we will extract some information from received data and store them in its state.
-When all this is done and the data are ready, we will render al posts with authors in a simple list.
+When all this is done and the data are ready, we will render all posts with authors in a simple list.
 Below is one example of how to do this.

 In this example, we will fetch the posts only on initial render.
 In a real app, you could add some value to dependencies array that you want to watch.
 For example, you could provide a way to change reddit from which to fetch posts.
 Then, you could watch for this and run the useEffect to fetch new posts, with modified URL to fetch.